Sometimes it takes a crisis to focus on what’s really important.

 A recent Oracle report sums it up like this, “Virtually overnight, HR moved from a focus on recruiting and retaining scarce talent in a tight labor market to coping with massive layoffs, furloughs, budget constraints, remote work, and historic levels of employee anxiety.
 Seldom has HR’s job been more challenging or more critical.”

-Like when Y2K brought tech teams to prominence and the 2008 financial crisis focused attention on strategic finance; COVID-19 is ushering in an era where it’s HR’s time to shine.
+Like when Y2K brought tech teams to prominence and the 2008 financial crisis focused attention on strategic finance, the fallout from the pandemic has ushered in an era where it’s HR’s time to shine.

 We interviewed two successful CHROs (and Salo clients)—Christine Moore from Allina Health and Sarah Strehl from ECMC Group—to learn more about how the HR function is leading the way for organizations.

-How has 2020 changed how HR is perceived?
+How did the COVID crisis change how HR is perceived?

 Christine: The pandemic highlighted the range of work the HR function navigates—accentuating how HR contributes to the sustainability of an organization.
 In addition to the “standard” focus on talent, culture, and leadership; this year we’ve navigated furloughs, increased stress in the workplace, and a very poignant (and needed) look at diversity at work.